 The Radiocommunications Act 1989 heralded a new era for the management of the radio spectrum in New Zealand.
-This Act enabled the creation of property rights for spectrum and also the use of market driven allocation mechanisms for the distribution of the newly created rights.
+This Act enabled the creation of property rights for spectrum and also the use of market-driven allocation mechanisms for the distribution of the newly created rights.

-This type of auction allows bidders who wish to purchase specific combination of lots to take a part in the auction.
+This type of auction allows bidders who wish to purchase specific combinations of lots to take a part in the auction.
 Advantages of this type of auction are that bidders obtain full market information and are able to determine their level of success on any combination of lots at any time during the auction.

 Spectrum auction design in New Zealand

 RSM produced the report Spectrum Auction Design in New Zealand in November 2005.
 The report describes how New Zealand has competitively allocated radio spectrum, factors pertinent to auction design, and alternative options for competitive allocation.
 This report has been published to provide the industry with further information on auction design.

 More recently, auctions have been used for AM/FM broadcasting licences, wireless broadband management rights in the 2300 and 2500/2600 MHz ranges, and cellular management rights.